March 25, 2026

-Results published today by the Canadian General Freight Index (CGFI) indicate that the Total Cost of ground transportation for Canadian Shippers increased by 1.15% in December from November costs.
+Results published today by the Canadian General Freight Index (CGFI) indicate that the Total Cost of ground transportation for Canadian Shippers increased by 1.58% in January from December costs.

-“Total Freight Costs increased 1.15% in December.
-Domestic Truckload, Domestic LTL and Cross Border Truckload increased in December while Cross Border LTL decreased.
-Year over year, Total Domestic LTL and Total Domestic TL segments remain above the same period last year costs, while Cross Border LTL and Cross Border TL continue to be below last year costs,” said Doug Payne, President & COO, Nulogx.
+“Total Freight Costs increased 1.58% in January.
+Domestic Truckload, Domestic LTL and Cross Border Truckload increased in January while Cross Border LTL decreased.
+Year over year, Total Domestic LTL and Total Domestic TL segments remain above the same period last year costs, while Cross Border LTL and Cross Border TL continue to be below last year costs.” – Doug Payne, President & COO, Nulogx.

 For full details on the CGFI please visit www.cgfi.ca.